 The Maple Hill Play Garden assistant supports the lead teacher in meeting the needs of the children, the program, and the wellbeing of the home-based classroom.
 The assistant teacher understands the importance of slowing down, holding space, and the essential needs of young children; and is committed to helping create a joy-filled and life-nourishing environment.
-There is quite a bit of cleaning/clean up (after meals; after program day; etc.) associated with this position for the preparation and maintenance of the space.
+The assistant teacher is also committed to viewing the space through a critical racial lens and having conversations with the lead teacher about how to hold space for the children in ways that promote equity, growth, and resilience.
+There is cleaning/clean up (after meals; after program day; etc.) associated with this position for the preparation and maintenance of the space.

 This position runs from 8:00/8:15 – 3:45/4:00 on Mondays-Fridays.
 It starts in September 2021 (with some training hours possible beforehand) and runs through mid-June, with the possibility for re-hire the following school year.